flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/data.md

 PAGE 2 is dedicated to navigation data that is entered or stored in the FMGS.

 !!! attention ""
-    This section will not cover all DATA INDEX pages as most are not useful in a simulation anyway or not implemented yet in the FlyByWire A32NX.
+    This section will not cover all DATA INDEX pages as most are not useful in a simulation or not implemented yet in the FlyByWire A32NX.

 ## DATA INDEX Page 1